Updated October 19, 2023

 – Net PP & E to Balance Sheet

 Amortization is similar in concept to depreciation.
 This term is used with mortgage loans.
 The lender often provides the borrower with a loan amortization schedule.
-With the amortization schedule allows the borrower can see how the loan balance will be reduced over the life of the loan.
+With the amortization schedule, the borrower can see how the loan balance will be reduced over the life of the loan.

-Following is a rough guideline on preparation of Amortization schedule:
+Following is a rough guideline on the preparation of the Amortization schedule:

 a.
 Create the lines items